Events in July

 Other great events and exhibitions

-Botton Village Camphill Community Country Fair (2 July) has lots going on, from an open farm, lots of their wonderful homemade produce including organic meat, cheese, bread and pizza, live music and barbecue.
-It's free admission too and a pick-up service will be available from Danby Railway Station to coincide with trains and Moorsbus.
+Botton Village Summer Fete (1 July) has lots going on too, from open farms, children's activities, hay rides, spike the hedgehog, craft market, lots of their wonderful homemade produce including organic meat and cheese, live music and barbecue.
+It's free admission too and a pick-up service will be available from Danby Railway Station to coincide with trains.

-Join Paul Johnston from Baytown Beers for A Taste of Smuggling (15, 29 July) and step back in time to 18th-century Robin Hood’s Bay when smuggling was rife before sampling local beer.
+Join Paul Johnston from Baytown Beers for A Taste of Smuggling (7 July) guided walk and step back in time to 18th-century Robin Hood’s Bay when smuggling was rife before sampling local beer.

 - Looking after